moseb1/Kickstarting-with-Excel/README.md

 ### Challenges and Difficulties Encountered
+There are outliers in the dataset for the successful campaigns goals which ranged from $1 to $400,000.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 A successful fundraising campaign window is short.
 She only has May and June to wrap-up her campaign, else it's bound to fail.
+Another conclusion is that October has the highest failure rate in the year.

 - What can you conclude about the Outcomes based on Goals?
 She should set her goals low, like $5,000 or less in order to have a successful campaign.